 Registry Branch Consolidation.
 Governor Carcieri recommended the closure of the Pawtucket branch and the Rhode Island Mall branch.
-The Division of Motor Vehicles is scheduled to move to its new headquarters on the Pastore Center in August 2010.
-The Rhode Island Mall branch will be closed in March 2010.
-The Division indicated that the Rhode Island Mall branch will be too close to the Pastore Center and costly to retrofit.
+The Division of Motor Vehicles was scheduled to move to its new headquarters on the Pastore Center in August 2010.
+The Rhode Island Mall branch was closed in March 2010.
+The Division indicated that the Rhode Island Mall branch would too close to the Pastore Center and costly to retrofit.
 The Assembly concurred.